hauptem/F5-Multisite-Dashboard/README.md

 ## Configuration

 ### Debug Settings
-Enable debug logging by modifying the iRule variables:
+Enable debug logging or DNS resolution by modifying these two iRule variables:
 ```tcl
 # In CLIENT_ACCEPTED event
 set debug_enabled 1    # Set to 1 to enable debug
 set dns_enabled 1      # Set to 1 to enable DNS resolution
 ```
+No other irule variables should be changed other than the Front-end Site variable.

 ## API Reference
 ### Health Endpoint